Duluth, GA Wrongful Death Attorney

 The Duluth wrongful death lawyers at Scholle Law can help you navigate the complex issues that surround this type of legal action.
 Fair compensation can provide some peace of mind for you and your family during this difficult time.

 The compassionate attorneys at Scholle Law understand how difficult this time of your life is.
 We will do all we can to take the burden of recovering compensation off your shoulders so you and your family can focus on healing.
-Call us at (866) 592-1296 or contact us online for a free, no-obligation consultation with a Duluth wrongful death lawyer today.
+Call us or contact us online for a free, no-obligation consultation with a Duluth wrongful death attorney today.

 A wrongful death is any death caused by reckless, negligent, or intentional actions of another person.
 There are many different causes of wrongful death claims.
 The most common include: